2k-chris/School-bookmarklets/README.md

 Visit https://chrome.google.com/webstorex.
 (This is a 404 page, and that is ok.)
 Click the bookmark (Make sure you are on the page above!)
 Use the menu to toggle your extensions!

+(credit goes to 3kh0 for the ext remover)